 The berimbau, like the reco-reco, originated in Angola.
-This instrument was taken by Angolan slaves to Brazil, where it started to be used in capoeira.
+Angolan slaves took this instrument to Brazil, where they began using it in capoeira.
 Today, berimbau is the star from the Brazilian capoeira instruments.

 The Brazilian Tambourine

 The Brazilian tambourine is one of the most important Brazilian samba instruments.
 The tambourine is one of the examples of Brazilian percussion instruments, and it arrived in Brazil in the 19th century.
 His main contribution is in the choro subgenre, which belongs to samba.
-The tambourine is also used to accompany the berimbau in capoeira.
+The tambourine also takes part with berimbau in capoeira.
 Hope to see you in the next Pedra do Sal meeting during RioLIVE!, so you can see the tambourine in action!

 Repique: or Repinique?

-Also known as repinique, the repique is a Brazilian percussion instrument used mainly in samba.
-It is also widely used in solos, such as samba introductions and drumming.
-This is the traditional Brazilian samba drums!
-Repique can also be found being used as one of the maracatu instruments.
+Also known as repinique, musicians use the repique as a Brazilian percussion instrument mainly in samba.
+It also finds widespread use in solos, such as samba introductions and drumming.
+This instrument represents the traditional Brazilian samba drums!
+Additionally, you can find the repique as one of maracatu instruments.

 Cavaquinho: a Traditional Brazilian Instrument

-Brought to the Portuguese during the colonization of Brazil, the cavaquinho, as it is popularly known, is one of the most important traditional Brazilian instruments in our culture.
+The cavaquinho, as it is popularly known, was brought to the Portuguese during the colonization of Brazil and is one of the most important traditional Brazilian instruments in our culture.
 It is mainly present in the rhythms of samba and pagode.
 The cavaquinho is a star during Samba Day!